SO YOU WANT TO RUN FOR CITY COUNCIL?

 WHERE: Gavilan College Gilroy Campus at 5055 Santa Teresa Blvd., Gilroy, CA 95020.
 (More details shared after RSVP.)

-WHAT: Faculty from the Gavilan College Political Science Department will share the ins and outs of running for (and holding) political office, specifically at the local government level.
-The discussion will focus on what it takes to become a city councilmember, including examples of how a city council should work as a governing body, how a city council can work with the community to accomplish goals, and how a city council can best support city staff after getting elected - including how to work with city officials in departments like police, fire, planning, building, parks, recreation, and finance.
+WHAT: Faculty from the Gavilan College Political Science Department and a panel of current/former elected officials will share the ins and outs of running for (and holding) political office, specifically at the local government level.
+The discussion will focus on what it takes to get elected as a city councilmember, examples of how a city council should work as a governing body, how a city council can work with the community to accomplish goals, and how a city council can best support city staff after getting elected - including how to work with officials in departments like police, fire, planning, building, parks, recreation, and finance.

 COST: Free